Part VI. Utilities

 Underground longitudinal utilities may be installed under permit on all nonlimited access highways, except in scenic areas, as follows:

-1. Underground utilities may be installed within nonlimited access right-of-way by a utility company under permit, including a districtwide permit as allowed under 24VAC30-151-30 C 1.
+1. Underground utilities may be installed within nonlimited access right-of-way by a public or private utility company under a permit, including a districtwide permit as allowed under 24VAC30-151-30 B 1.

-2. All underground utilities within VDOT rights-of-way will require a minimum of 36 inches of cover, except underground cables that provide cable or telecommunications services shall be at a minimum of 30 inches of cover.
+2. All underground utilities within rights-of-way will require a minimum of 36 inches of cover, except that underground cables that provide broadband, cable, or telecommunications services shall be at a minimum of 30 inches of cover, and except as authorized pursuant to 24VAC30-151-30 B 1.
 The district administrator's designee has the discretion to grant an exception to depth of cover requirements if the permittee encounters obstacles preventing the installation of main line facilities at the minimum depth of cover, as long as installation at the minimum depth of cover is resumed when the installation passes by the obstacle.

-3. An underground utility shall not be attached to a bridge or other structure unless the utility owner can demonstrate that the installation and maintenance methods will not interfere with VDOT's ability to maintain the bridge or other structure, will not impact the durability and operational characteristics of the bridge or other structure, and will not require access from the roadway or interfere with roadway traffic.
+3. An underground utility shall not be attached to a structure unless the applicant or permittee can demonstrate that the installation and maintenance methods will not interfere with VDOT's ability to maintain the structure, will not impact the durability and operational characteristics of the structure, and will not require access from the roadway or interfere with roadway traffic.
 The attachment method must be approved by VDOT (see 24VAC30-151-430).

 4. The proposed method for placing an underground facility requires approval from the district administrator's designee.
 All underground facilities shall be designed to support the load of the highway and any superimposed loads.
 All pipelines and encasements shall be installed in accordance with 24VAC30-151-360 and 24VAC30-151-370.

-5. Underground utilities shall not be installed within the median area except, in special cases or under shared resource agreements, with approval from the Commissioner of Highways.
+5. No underground utility shall be installed within the median area except under shared resource agreements or with approval from the Commissioner of Highways.

 6. Underground utilities may be installed under sidewalk areas with approval from the district administrator's designee.